smazouz42/GoQuant/README.md

 #### Boost

-WebSocket++ is used for WebSocket communication.
-You can install it using the following commandsBoost is used for various functionalities including WebSocket communication.
+Boost is used for various functionalities including WebSocket communication.
 You can install it using the following commands:
 - On Ubuntu/Debian:
 ```sh
   sudo apt-get update